idsamsang/english-words-recapper/README.md

 - Hover over highlighted words to see their meanings
 - Use the popup to manage your word list and track progress
 - Import/export words using CSV format
+- Edit word meanings directly in the popup

 ## Development